 The Big Picture: Diversity and the Economy

 First, we have found far more studies that find a positive and significant relationship between diversity and financial performance than those that find negative relationships.
-There are some that find no correlation, of course, and there may well be times and cases where that is in fact the case in the real world.
-If we have learned anything from being in the field of asset management for decades, it’s that anything can and may outperform or underperform, depending on the circumstance of the moment.
+There are some that find no correlation, of course, and that may sometimes be the case.
+If we have learned anything from being an asset manager for many decades, it’s that anything can and may outperform or underperform, depending on the circumstance of the moment.
+But the fact that the number of positive plus no-correlation studies far exceeds those that find negative correlations gives us confidence that what we’re seeing isn’t a mirage.

 The Impact of Quotas